eth-cscs/PythonHPC/cffi/README.md

-# Python Binding with cffi a Cityblock Distance Matrix function written in C
+# Python Binding with cffi: a Cityblock Distance Matrix function written in C

 Here we implement a C function to compute the Cityblock distance matrix and use cffi to write a python binding to it.

 The C code consists of the source and header files `cityblock.c` and `cityblock.h`.
 The file `cffi_cityblock.py` is used to build a `.so` file that can be imported within python.

+## `lib-version`
-## How it works
+### How it works
 The idea is
  1. Compile the C code into a dynamical library `lib<name>.so`.
     This library can't be imported in python.
- 2. With CFFI, create a python-importable library that act as glue between the `lib<name>.so` containing our function and python.
+ 2. With CFFI, create a python-importable library that acts as glue between the `lib<name>.so` containing our function and python.
  3. Import the python-importable library in pyhton and use it!

-## How to build it
+### How to build it
 The following steps describe how to build the `.so` file:
  1. Build the `libcityblock.so` library that contains the function `cbdm`:
     ```bash